TasvirChi/clients-generator/sources/cli/README.md

 Overview
 =========
-The Kaltura CLI client is a bundle of command line utilities that can be used to interface with the Kaltura API.
+The Borhan CLI client is a bundle of command line utilities that can be used to interface with the Borhan API.
 The client is intended mostly for experimentation / small tasks, not for full-fledged applications.

 The following utilities are included in the package:
-1. kalcli - responsible for issuing Kaltura API calls, it builds the request URL and parses the response to a format that can be easily processed by command line utilities such as grep / awk.
+1. kalcli - responsible for issuing Borhan API calls, it builds the request URL and parses the response to a format that can be easily processed by command line utilities such as grep / awk.
 	The client library contains an additional script (kalcliAutoComplete) that provides bash-autocompletion functionality to the kalcli utility, for example: